Erebuni SC: History

 In 2007, the club was founded as a youth football school under the ownership of Tigran Ayvazyan, based in the Erebuni District of Yerevan.

 In June 2016, it was announced that the club was revived on the basis of the Erebuni football school located in the Erebuni District of Yerevan.
 The club made its debut in the 2016–17 Armenian First League season.
+After the completion of the season, the club declined promotion and stayed in the First League.

 On 28 February 2019, the FFA suspended the rights of Erebuni to continue competing in the second part of the 2018–19 Armenian First League and the club was expelled from the competition, plus a fine of AMD 500,000.